linolazar/ReactDemo/readme.md

-as an inital step we need to install packages open cmd in project folder then type following command npm install
+as an inital step we need to install packages open cmd in project folder then type following command :- npm install

 after installation build code.

-// build in production mode
+// build in production mode:-
 npm run build

-//build in dev mode
+//build in dev mode:-
 npm run dev

-// build in watch mode, rebuils upon save npm run watch
+// build in watch mode, rebuils upon save:- npm run watch

-//output will be in dist folder and open index.html file in a browser
+//output will be in dist folder and open index.html file in a browser.